avito-tech/Emcee/README.md

 # Contributing

 We are happy to accept your pull requests.
 If something does not work for you, please let us know by submitting an issue.
-Reads the docs and suggest improvements to them as well!
+Read the docs and suggest improvements to them as well!

 General commands that help you with a development workflow: